Things to avoid in Amsterdam

 - No pictures of the Red Light District's windows

 Never take pictures of the occupied red windows in Amsterdam Red Light District, to respect the privacy of both the visitors and the workers of the district.
 Better keep your camera safe not to be stolen by the pick-pockets.
+Don't use illegal services and check our page about legal Amsterdam escort agencies.

 - Do not talk to the individuals on the streets who tries to sell you something (most likely drugs or bikes) - this is illegal and you can be robbed.
 The drugs will not work and the bikes are likely stolen.
 Please do not support crackers by buying the stolen bikes - note there is a huge penalty when cought by police that patrols all well-known hotspots.